qkunst/collectiemanagement/report.md

     #appraisable?
       should return true by default
       should return false on a work part of a diptych
-    #artist_#{index}_methods
-      should have a first artist
-      should return nil when no artist is found at index
+    #appraised?
+      should return false by default
+      should return true for an appraised work
+    #balance_category
+      returns nil none is set, balance category when set, and nil when appraised, but set
     #frame_type
       should be able to set a FrameType
     #stock_number_file_safe